-Inventories are stated at the lower of market, average cost or standard cost basis.
+Inventories are stated at the lower of net realizable value, or average cost basis.
 The Company reviews inventories on hand at least annually and records provisions for estimated excess, slow moving and obsolete inventory, as well as inventory with a carrying value in excess of net realizable value.
 The regular and systematic inventory valuation reviews include a current assessment of future product demand, historical experience and product expiration.